Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Details of DWBA calculations

 \section{Details of DWBA calculations}

-In past studies, {\it e.g.} \cite{GUPTA2015343,PhysRevC.93.044324,PhysRevC.60.014304}, the real part of the potential has been calculated using a folding model, and the imaginary part of the potential has been determined by fitting to elastic-scattering data.
+In past studies, e.g. \cite{GUPTA2015343,PhysRevC.93.044324,PhysRevC.60.014304}, the real part of the potential has been calculated using a folding model, and the imaginary part of the potential has been determined by fitting to elastic-scattering data.
 Due to time limitations, especially in moving the detectors from the high-dispersion focal plane to the medium-dispersion focal plane of the K600, it was not possible to take elastic-scattering data for this purpose.
 Instead, the Nolte, Machner and Bojowald optical-model potential was used.
 For this potential, the reduced radii are $r_R = 1.245$ fm and $r_I = 1.570$ fm for the real and imaginary part of the potential, respectively.
 Other parameters, such as the diffuseness and the depths of the potentials are energy-dependent quantities, which are calculated separately for each entrance and exit channel.

 For $^{24}$Mg, we employ the quadrupole deformation $\beta_2$ = 0.355 from Ref. \cite{VANDERBORG197931}.
-Using this deformation and the reduced radius of the real potential, we get (with the codes {\sc belgen} and {\sc fermden} which have been made available at \url{github.com/padsley/KVICodes}) for the ground-state band, the value $B(E2)\uparrow = 0.0423$ $\mathrm{e}^2 \mathrm{b}^2$, which is in good agreement with the experimental value of $B(E2)\uparrow = 0.0432(19)$ $\mathrm{e}^2 \mathrm{b}^2$.
+Using this deformation and the reduced radius of the real potential, we compute (with the codes {\sc belgen} and {\sc fermden} \cite{PC_MNH} which have been made available at \url{github.com/padsley/KVICodes}) the $B(E2)\uparrow$ using this deformation and the reduced radius of the real potential.
+This gives $B(E2)\uparrow = 0.0423$ $\mathrm{e}^2 \mathrm{b}^2$, which is in good agreement with the experimental value of $B(E2)\uparrow = 0.0432(19)$ $\mathrm{e}^2 \mathrm{b}^2$.
 Using the measured $B(E2)$ values for $^{26}$Mg and $^{28}$Si, we obtain the quadrupole deformations of $\beta_{2}$ = 0.295 and $\beta_{2}$ = -0.255, respectively.
 The signs of these deformations (prolate in $^{26}$Mg and oblate in $^{28}$Si) were chosen following the discussion in Sec.
-V-A. Note that the above parameters of the quadrupole deformation are much smaller than the absolute values for those from the NNDC database \cite{bnl} ($\beta^{\rm exp}_2=0.613$, $0.484$, and $-0.412$ for $^{24,26}$Mg and $^{28}$Si) This is because the NNDC quadrupole deformation parameters are determined assuming a uniform charge distribution, while we use the Fermi distribution for the mass.
+V-A. Note that the above parameters of the quadrupole deformation are much smaller than the absolute values for those from the NNDC database \cite{bnl} $\beta^{\rm exp}_2=0.613$, $0.484$, and $-0.412$ for $^{24,26}$Mg and $^{28}$Si.
+This is because the NNDC quadrupole deformation parameters are determined assuming a uniform charge distribution, while we use the Fermi distribution for the mass.

 Since the radii of the real and imaginary parts of the potential are different, we assumed that the deformation lengths for the real and imaginary parts of each of the potentials are the same:

 where $R_R = r_R A^{1/3}$, $R_I = r_I A^{1/3}$, and $A$ is the mass number of the target \cite{PhysRevC.23.2329}.
 Additionally, following Refs. \cite{VANDERBORG1981243,harakeh2001giant}, we assume that the deformation lengths of the potential and the mass distribution are identical, i.e.